 Over 1400 parading soldiers, 200 horses and 400 musicians come together each June in a great display of military precision, horsemanship and fanfare to mark The Queen’s official birthday.
 Some 113 words of command are given by the Officer in Command of the Parade.
 The parade route extends from Buckingham Palace along The Mall to Horse Guards Parade, Whitehall and back again.

 During her reign, The Queen has attended Trooping the Colour every year except 1955 when it was cancelled because of the general strike.
 Here, the then Princess Elizabeth accompanies King George VI on the way to Trooping the Colour in 1947.
 In the morning The Royal Procession started from Buckingham Palace.
 The Queen used to attend on horseback herself, but in recent years has travelled by carriage.

 Once The Queen arrived at Horse Guard’s Parade in Whitehall, she was greeted by a Royal salute and carries out an inspection of the troops, who were fully trained and operational soldiers wearing the ceremonial uniform of red tunics and bearskin hats.

-Today’s trooping the colour parade also gave the glimpse of changing dynamics of royal family.
+Today’s trooping the colour parade also gave a glimpse of changing dynamics of the royal family.
 Queen Elizabeth was alone in her carriage as due to the health issues at the age of 96 her husband Prince Philip did not join her for the first time in history.

-Duchess of Cambridge and Duchess of Cornwall were joined by Prince harry since 2011 but this year both were in separate carriage.
+The Duchess of Cambridge and The Duchess of Cornwall were joined by Prince harry since 2011 but this year both were in a separate carriage.

-For the first time Prince Andrew joined Prince of Wales Charles, Duke of Cambridge Prince Wiliam and Princess Royal Anne on horseback.
+For the first time, Prince Andrew joined Prince of Wales Charles, The Duke of Cambridge Prince Wiliam and Princess Royal Anne on horseback.

 Queen giving a heartwarming smile to her heirs Prince Charles and Prince William during Horse Guards Parade.